2017 Rice Drone Camp Info:

 In Aug.
 2015, the Rice Center for Engineering Leadership (RCEL) and Trumbull Unmanned hosted the first group of 20 middle school students for a pilot of the inaugural Rice Drone Camp, as featured by Fox News, BP, Drone 360 Magazine, The WB, Oil & Gas Journal, and a variety of print and online publications.
 The Rice Drone Camp continues to grow and improve each year, and we look forward to welcoming the 2017 cohort.

+The application is now open to current 7th/8th grade students.
 During the 2017 Rice Drone Camp, students will explore the engineering and science of drone/UAV/UAS technologies, while also examining the social and cultural implications of technological advances more generally.
 Due to the generous contributions of our industry partners (BP, Microsoft, and Trumbull Unmanned) the program is 100% FREE to all attendees.
 The program will include technical lectures from Rice faculty and professional engineers, project-based learning experiences, and hands-on training in drone operation.

 Through sessions with Rice University faculty, professional engineers, Air Force pilots, and content area experts, students will explore such diverse topics as sensor design, aerodynamics, GPS & control systems, and technical troubleshooting.
 Role‐playing exercises will allow students to examine the ethical and practical dimensions of various uses of drones in society and industry.